 Return on Investment.

-► In 2015-16 Washington, its institutions, and its students saved or brought in some $36.4 million through WICHE and spent $141,000 for membership in the commission, yielding a 258-fold return on investment.
+► In 2016-17 Washington, its institutions, and its students saved or brought in over $40 million through WICHE and spent $145,000 for membership in the commission, yielding a 276-fold return on investment.

-► In the last 5 years, Washington students’ savings from WUE alone have totaled more than $161.6 million, yielding a 245-fold return on the state’s investment in WICHE.
+► In the last 5 years, Washington students’ savings from WUE alone have totaled more than $164 million, yielding a 241-fold return on the state’s investment in WICHE.

 Programs and Participation.

 Professional Student Exchange Program.
 Washington has sent some 240 students to professional programs through the Professional Student Exchange Program (PSEP).
 Until recently, the state supported students studying in optometry and osteopathic medicine.
 Historically, some 81 percent of PSEP students return to Washington to pursue their professional careers.
-In addition, in 2015-16 the state received 69 students, along with some $1.7 million in support fees.
+In addition, in 2016-17 the state received 77 students, along with more than $2 million in support fees.

 Western Regional Graduate Program.
-Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to 380 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 60 institutions in all WICHE states.
+Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 450 high-quality, distinctive programs at 61 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2015-16 Washington sent 144 students to out-of-state institutions, while receiving 86.
+In 2016-17 Washington sent 156 students to out-of-state institutions, while receiving 103.

 WICHE’s Added Value.